danielringch/homebattery/docs/software/drivers/victronMppt.rst

 * configure the TX pin of your charger to switch its charger output, see your device manual for more information
 * connect the solar charger to the VE.Direct add-on board using an original VE.Direct cable
+* if the solar charger has a remote on/off terminal, connect it with the corresponding terminal of the add-on board
 * edit the configuration as documented in :ref:`driver configuration <confiuration_victron_mppt>`